Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 In fact, business flights made up just 9% of flights in 2017*, a percentage that had been falling steadily year on year even before Covid-19.
 There’s likely to have been an even greater decrease in business flights as a result of coronavirus lockdowns, and we can expect that number to continue to fall as many businesses settle on a digital way of working.
 By far the largest share of the travel market is made up of leisure flights – nearly 2/3 in 2017.

+> Did you know?
+Just 15% of people in the UK take 70% of the flights

 There’s a much-used statistic, that [15% of people take 70% of the flights](https://fullfact.org/economy/do-15-people-take-70-flights/).
 It’s these ‘frequent flyers’ that do the lion’s share of polluting when it comes to air travel.
 But how many flights does it take to become a frequent flyer?
 Five flights per year?
 Ten?
 Twenty?
 It might surprise you to know that to fall into that 15%, you need only take three return flights per year.

 For those people born in the era of cheap flights, who might have plenty of disposable income – the ‘money-rich, time-poor’ cohort – taking three flights per year is very common.